 Participants should bring their camera and owner's manual to the first class.

-The course includes a two-hour Saturday shooting workshop on the afternoon of August 29, 2015.
+The course includes a two-hour Saturday shooting workshop on January 30, 2016.
 The instructor and class will meet to take photos at a time and location to be determined.
 Participants will share their images and participate in a class discussion to improve learned techniques at the final session.

 The 1st of 3 courses within Photography Certificate Program: Photography I, Photography II and Adobe Photoshop CS6.
 The Photography courses may be taken individually or linked together for completion of the Photography Certificate.